'Eternal' chancellor: Germany's Merkel prepares to leave the stage - RFI

 Six years on, she lamented this month, the European Union appears no closer to a unified policy on migration.

-Merkel became Europe's go-to leader during the eurozone crisis when Berlin championed swingeing spending cuts in return for international bailout loans for debt-mired countries.
+Merkel became Europe's go-to leader during the eurozone crisis when Berlin championed swinging spending cuts in return for international bailout loans for debt-mired countries.

 More recently, despite admitted missteps in the coronavirus pandemic including a sluggish vaccine roll-out, Germany's death toll has remained lower than those of many European partners relative to population.